django-cms/django-cms/docs/extending_cms/toolbar.rst

 Modifier functions have no return value.
 The register function can be used as a decorator.

+The modifier function will only be called if the current user is a staff user.

 A simple example, registering a modifier that does nothing::

     from cms.toolbar_pool import toolbar_pool